 And it's just so fundamentally unfair.

-New York's actually now fighting hard against the Biden administration to get rid of to bring back rather what Donald Trump got rid of, which is the tax deduction, federal tax deduction for state and local income taxes.
+New York's actually now fighting hard against the Biden administration to get rid of, to bring back rather, what Donald Trump got rid of, which is the tax deduction, federal tax deduction for state and local income taxes.

-It's it's so fundamentally unfair.
+It's so fundamentally unfair.

-And I'm saying this as somebody that unfortunately just temporarily, hopefully, trapped in New York, and and one day can get the hell out of here.
+And I'm saying this as somebody that unfortunately just temporarily, hopefully, trapped in New York.

-Uh it's just not fair to states that elect responsible politicians.
+It's just not fair to states that elect responsible politicians.

-You know, you saw the we covered the story of New York, but they're gonna actually give checks up to 15 plus 15,000 plus dollars to illegal immigrants.
+You know, you saw that we covered the story of New York.

-He's now gonna use the federal funds that responsible fiscal states provided to give a 40 million dollar one-time stimulus payment to illegal immigrants.
+Now, not to be outdone, the New Jersey governor, Phil Murphy, he's now going to use the federal funds that responsible fiscal states provided to give a $40 million one-time stimulus payment to illegal immigrants.

 Not only do they aid and abet law breaking, they're not following the laws of the country.